-Tongue Tie, Tethered Oral Tissues, and Toddlers: Pediatric Dentist Q&A
+Tongue Tie, Tethered Oral Tissues, and Toddlers: Q&A

 If you haven’t heard anything about today’s topic yet in day-to-day life, I think it is safe to say that you will soon!
 A common abnormality affecting children and their ability to feed well is something called ankyloglossia, or “tongue tie”.
 With an incidence rate somewhere between 2 and 10 percent of the population, if you or your child hasn’t been affected by this issue, you are bound to know someone who has!

-I recently chatted with Dr. Catherine Sledge, a Pediatric Dentist, to find out what we, as parents, need to know about how tongue tie affects babies and toddlers.
+I recently chatted with Dr. Catherine Sledge, a laser certified dentist, to find out what we, as parents, need to know about how tongue tie affects babies and toddlers.

 Wondering how this relates to pediatric nutrition?
 Well, picky eating in toddlerhood, as well as several other feeding issues we will discuss, can actually be symptoms of tongue tie or other tethered oral tissues.